iRICsolvers/GELATO_Rewrite_Documents/source/03_Examples/02_Symple_Bend.rst

 The output folder can be any name, and uncheck the checkbox at [All time steps], and set [Start] and [End] as 10,800.
-Then click [OK] to complete the export of the calculation Results :numref:`02_export3`.
+Then click [OK] to complete the export of the calculation Result :numref:`02_export3`.

 .. _02_export3: